MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 # Container Networking

 **This is preliminary content and subject to change.**
 Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network adapter, which is connected to a virtual switch, over which inbound and outbound traffic is forwarded.
-That’s said, there are some distinct differences in networking a container vs. networking a virtual machine.
-This document will detail these differences and how to configure networking on a container host.

-## Containers IP Configuration

-When deploying Windows Container infrastructure, you need to decide on a networking strategy for the Containers.
-Two options are available:
+Two types of network configuration are available.

 - **Network Address Translation** – each container is connected to an internal virtual switch and will receive an internal IP address.
-A NAT object will translate this internal address to the external address of the container host.
+A NAT configuration will translate this internal address to the external address of the container host.
 - **Transparent / DHCP** – each container is connected to an external virtual switch and will receive an IP Address from a DHCP server.

-Both of these networking methods including pros, cons and configuration steps are detailed in this document.
+This document will detail the benefit and configuration of each of these.

 ## Network Address Translation

-**Network Address Translation** – in this configuration, the container host has an 'external' IP address which is reachable on the LAN.
-All containers are assigned 'internal' address that cannot be accessed on the LAN.
-To make the containers accessible, an external port of the host is mapped to an internal port of port of the container.
+**Network Address Translation** – in this configuration, the container host has an 'external' IP address which is reachable on a network.
+All containers are assigned 'internal' address that cannot be accessed on a network.
+To make a container accessible in this configuration, an external port of the host is mapped to an internal port of port of the container.
 These mappings are stored in a NAT port mapping table.
-The container is accessible through the IP Address and external port of the host, which forwards traffic to the internal port of the container.
+The container is accessible through the IP Address and external port of the host, which forwards traffic to the internal IP address and port of the container.
 The benefit of NAT is that the container host can scale to hundreds of containers, while only using one externally available IP Address.
 Additionally, NAT allows multiple containers to host applications that may require identical communication ports.

 ### NAT Host Configuration

-To configure the container host for NAT, follow these steps.
+To configure the container host for Network Address Translation, follow these steps.

-Create a Virtual Switch with a type of ‘NAT’.
+Create a Virtual Switch with a type of ‘NAT’ and configure it with an internal subnet.
 For more information on the **New-VMSwitch** Command, see the [New-VMSwitch Reference](https://technet.microsoft.com/en-us/library/hh848455.aspx).

 ```powershell
 New-VMSwitch -Name "NAT" -SwitchType NAT -NATSubnetAddress "172.16.0.0/12"
 ```
 Create the Network Address Translation Object.
+This will object is responsible for the NAT address translation.
 For more information on the **New-NetNat** command, see the [New-NetNat Reference](https://technet.microsoft.com/en-us/library/dn283361.aspx)

 ```powershell
 New-NetNat -Name NAT -InternalIPInterfaceAddressPrefix "172.16.0.0/12"